-The Directors are responsible for the other information.
-The other information comprises the information included in the document titled "Us Plus Ltd annual financial statements for the year ended 28 february 2021", which includes the Directors' Report as required by the Companies Act of South Africa, the Audit Committee Report and the Risk Adjusted Income Statement, which we obtained prior to the date of this report.
-The other information does not include the financial statements and our auditor's report thereon.
+The directors are responsible for the other information.
+The other information comprises the information included in the document titled "US Plus Limited Annual Financial Statements for the year ended 28 February 2022", which includes the Directors' Report and the Audit Committee Report as required by the Companies Act of South Africa, the Social and Ethics Committee Report and the Risk Adjusted Income Statement.
+The other information does not include the Financial Statements and our auditor's report thereon.

-Our Opinion on the financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.
+Our opinion on the Financial Statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If, based on the work we have performed on the other information obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+In connection with our audit of the Financial Statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the Financial Statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.